 Fabric Finishing Technologies: How Coatings and Treatments Change Fabric Performance

-Fabric finishing technologies are post-weaving chemical and physical treatments that modify fiber surfaces to impart water repellency, flame resistance, antimicrobial protection, or UV blocking — achieving performance gains of 50–500% over untreated fabrics while maintaining hand feel and breathability.
-These treatments work through chemical bonding (covalent attachment), surface coating (polymer film deposition), or nano-scale encapsulation (microcapsule release systems) to alter fabric performance characteristics permanently through the finishing process.
+Fabric finishing technologies are post-weaving chemical and physical treatments.
+These treatments modify fiber surfaces to impart water repellency, flame resistance, antimicrobial protection, or UV blocking.
+Performance gains of 50–500% over untreated fabrics are achievable while maintaining hand feel and breathability.

 What Are Fabric Finishing Technologies?
 Definition and Scope